 Assuming this all works, you want to do an actual deployment but your workflow must change.
 This article has assumed you’ve not made changes in FlutterFlow but eventually you will.
 So these steps can be used from here on out.
 Rebasing is not hard but does take some understanding, and if you have to fix a conflict during the rebase or merge, it helps to have some understanding and practice of how to do it.

-2. Push the latest FF changes to your repo
+branch (or whichever you’ve chosen) - Push the latest FF changes to your repo

-3. Pull the latest - git pull
+- Pull the latest -

-4. Reset your local flutterflow branch off the remote (the latest from Flutterflow) - git checkout flutterflow; git reset -hard origin/flutterflow
+- Reset your local flutterflow branch off the remote (the latest from Flutterflow) -

-1. Warning this is destructive if you’ve changed this branch but you can always re-push from FF to sync up
+- Warning this is destructive if you’ve changed this branch but you can always re-push from FF to sync up

-5. Merge flutterflow branch into your main / deployable branch - git checkout main; git merge flutterflow; git push
+- Merge flutterflow branch into your main / deployable branch -

-7. Deploy via FlutterFlow deploy button
+if you need - Deploy via FlutterFlow deploy button